zogzog/cubicweb/doc/book/en/development/devweb/views.rst

 **This is to be compared to interfaces and protocols in object-oriented languages.
-Applying a given view called 'a_view' to all the entities of a result set only requires to have for each entity of this result set, an available view called 'a_view' which accepts the entity.
+Applying a given view called 'a_view' to all the entities of a result set only requires to have for each entity of this result set, an available view called 'a_view' which accepts the entity.**

-Instead of merely using type based dispatch, we do predicate dispatch which quite more powerful**
+**Instead of merely using type based dispatch, we do predicate dispatch which is quite more powerful.**

 Assuming we added entries to the blog titled `MyLife`, displaying it now allows to read its description and all its entries.